International Student Services

 New Freshmen

 The term "freshmen" refers to students who will enroll in a university for the first time and who have not attended another college or university prior to coming to UH Hilo.
-Freshmen can begin registering on November 13 (after 6:00 am Hawaii Standard Time).
+Freshmen can begin registering for Spring 2025 semester classes on November 18.

 New Transfer Students (transferring from another UH campus)